South Plains Financial, Inc. Announces the Sale of Windmark Insurance Agency, Inc. to Alliant Insurance Services, Inc.

-/EIN News/ -- LUBBOCK, Texas, April 04, 2023 (GLOBE NEWSWIRE) -- South Plains Financial, Inc. (NASDAQ:SPFI) (“South Plains” or the “Company”), the parent company of City Bank, today announced that it has sold City Bank’s wholly-owned subsidiary, Windmark Insurance Agency, Inc. (“Windmark”), to Alliant Insurance Services, Inc. (“Alliant”).
+LUBBOCK, Texas, April 04, 2023 (GLOBE NEWSWIRE) -- South Plains Financial, Inc. SPFI ("South Plains" or the "Company"), the parent company of City Bank, today announced that it has sold City Bank's wholly-owned subsidiary, Windmark Insurance Agency, Inc. ("Windmark"), to Alliant Insurance Services, Inc. ("Alliant").
 The transaction closed on April 1, 2023.

 Curtis Griffith, South Plains' Chairman and Chief Executive Officer, commented, "Windmark has been a terrific business for us since its inception in 1997.
 That said, we knew we were at the point where we either had to commit significant capital and resources to sustain and grow the business or look to divest this segment.
 We began exploring potential strategies with Windmark and Alliant last year.
 We believe Alliant has the capability to invest in Windmark, combined with a commitment to retain our people and customers which is very important to our management team.
 Overall, this is a mutually beneficial transaction for South Plains, our shareholders, Windmark, and Alliant."